tomasfn87/wa-tools/findPreviousOrNextTag/README.md

 You need that a click on `Click here 1` to return `Title 1`; a click on `Click here 2` to return `Title 2`, and so on.

-But, in this case, applying the `querySelector` method on the parent `<div>` wouldn't work: it would always return `Title 1`, because there's a single mother `<div>` wrapping all the `<h1>` / `<p>` pairs.
+But, in this case, applying the `querySelector` method on the parent `<div>` wouldn't work: it would always return `Title 1`, because there's a single mother `<div>` wrapping all the `<h1>`/`<p>` pairs.

 You want the closest `<h1>` sibling tag upwards, in this case.

 <br>

-That's when this project comes in handy: you need to navigate through the sibling tags, meaning you don't want to access the tag's parent tag, but you want to search through its closest brothers, both upwards or downards, and, only then, go one level up, if a tag with the name you specified is not present.
+That's when this project comes in handy: you need to navigate through the sibling tags, meaning you don't want to access the tag's parent tag, but you want to search through its closest siblings, both upwards or downards, and, only then, go one level up, if a tag with the name you specified is not present.

 ---